mlochbaum/BQN/doc/selfcmp.md

 ⟩
 -->

-BQN has four self-comparison functions, Classify (`⊐`), Occurrence Count (`⊒`), Mark Firsts (`∊`), and Deduplicate (`⍷`).
+BQN has four self-search functions, Classify (`⊐`), Occurrence Count (`⊒`), Mark Firsts (`∊`), and Deduplicate (`⍷`).
 Each of these is a monadic function that obtains its result by comparing each major cell of the argument (which must have rank at least 1) to the earlier major cells with [match](match.md).
 For example, Mark Firsts indicates the cells that don't match any earlier cell, making them the first of their kind.

         ∊ "abaacb"

-When the argument is a list, its major cells are units and thus contain one element each, so it's just as valid to say that a self-comparison function compares elements of its argument.
+When the argument is a list, its major cells are units and thus contain one element each, so it's just as valid to say that a self-search function compares elements of its argument.
 Only with a higher-rank argument does the major cell nature become apparent.

         ⊢ arr ← >"abc"‿"dcb"‿"abc"‿"bcd"‿"dcb"
         ∊ arr

 The result has one number for each major cell, or in other words is a list with the same length as its argument.
-Three self-comparison functions follow this pattern, but Deduplicate (`⍷`) is different: it returns an array of the same rank but possibly a shorter length than the argument.
+Three self-search functions follow this pattern, but Deduplicate (`⍷`) is different: it returns an array of the same rank but possibly a shorter length than the argument.

 ## Classify

-Classify is the universal self-comparison function, in that it preserves all the self-comparison information in its argument.
+Classify is the universal self-search function, in that it preserves all the self-search information in its argument.
 It gives each different cell value a natural number, ordered by first appearance.

         ⊐ 5‿6‿2‿2‿5‿1